researchgate/restler/README.md

 The project consists of two parts:

 * **restler-core** - implementation of the query language for REST resources (that's what you should include into your service)
-* **restler-service** - example Dropwizard-based (http://www.dropwizard.io/) web service that uses restler and demonstrates it's features and their testing.
+* **restler-service** - example Dropwizard-based (http://www.dropwizard.io/) web service that uses restler-core and demonstrates its features.
 For you own service you can simply take this service as a base.